Lecture notes on the formation and early evolution of planetary systems: Protoplanetary Disks

 i.e pressure gradients make a negligible contribution to the rotation curve of gas in a geometrically thin $(h/r \ll 1)$ disk\footnote{This is not to say that pressure gradients are unimportant -- as we will see later the small difference between $v_\phi$ and $v_K$ is of critical importance for the dynamics of small rocks within the disk.}.
 To a good approximation, the specific angular momentum of the gas within the disk is just that of a Keplerian orbit,

 which is an {\bf increasing function} of radius.
 To accrete on to the star, gas in a disk must lose angular momentum, either, \begin{itemize} \item[1.]
 Via redistribution of angular momentum within the disk (normally described as being due to ``viscosity", though this is a loaded term, best avoided where possible). \item[2.]
 Via loss of angular momentum from the star-disk system, for example in a magnetically driven disk wind. \end{itemize} Aspects of models in the second class have been studied for a long time -- the famous disk wind solution of \citet{blandford82}, for example, describes how a wind can carry away angular momentum from an underlying disk.
 Observationally, it is not known whether magnetic winds are launched from protoplanetary disks on $1-100$~AU scales (jets, of course, are observed, but these are probably launched closer to the star), and hence the question of whether winds are important for the large-scale evolution of disks remains open.
-An excellent review of the theory of disk winds, as applied to protostellar systems, is given by \citet{konigl10}.
-Here, we will assume that winds are {\em not} the dominant driver of evolution, and instead derive the equation for the time evolution of the surface density for a thin, viscous disk \citep{lyndenbell74,shakura73}.
+An review of the theory of disk winds as applied to protostellar systems is given by \citet{konigl10}, while \citet{bai16} present wind models, motivated by recent simulations, that incorporate both magnetic and thermal driving.
+To get started though, we'll initially assume that winds are {\em not} the dominant driver of evolution, and derive the equation for the time evolution of the surface density for a thin, viscous disk \citep{lyndenbell74,shakura73}.
 Clear reviews of the fundamentals of accretion disk theory can be found in \citet{pringle81} and in \citet{frank02}.